WellthCare

 • Activity is reported only where applicable and as required by law, never for general marketing or secondary purposes without consent.

-In the WellthCare model, for instance, the system automatically funds your FSA Store account and pension contributions based on verified preventive actions.
-This is done without exposing your raw health data to your employer-only aggregated or anonymized information is shared for plan management and compliance.
+In the WellthCare model, the system automatically funds your FSA Store account and pension contributions based on verified preventive actions.
+This is done without exposing your raw health data to your employer—only aggregated or anonymized information is shared for plan management and compliance.
 The employees themselves never see the complexity; the system handles privacy behind the scenes.

 Steps You Can Take to Protect Your Information